Vocational education in the United States

+In 2023, enrollment in "vocational-focused community colleges rose 16%" compared to 2022.

 History

 In the early 20th century, a number of efforts were made to imitate German-style industrial education in the United States.
 Researchers such as Holmes Beckwith described the relationship between the apprenticeship and continuation school models in Germany and suggested variants of the system that could be applied in an American context.

+1914 to 1960

 The industrial education system evolved, after large-scale growth after World War I, into modern vocational education.
-This CTE (Career Technical Education) Historical Timeline illustrates that evolution:
+By the 1960s it was called "Career Technical Education" (CTE).
+The main steps in the evolution were: